-This work is built on four years of meticulous research at national archives in Dublin, London, and Belfast and at the Military Archives in Dublin and the Ordnance Survey’s archives at Phoenix Park.
+This work is built on five years of meticulous research at national archives in Dublin, London, and Belfast and at the Military Archives in Dublin and the Ordnance Survey’s archives at Phoenix Park.
 The research is enriched by personal interviews and the narratives of those directly involved in this remarkable journey.
 A list of these sources and a bibliography will appear here:

 Andrews, J. H.